M45-Science/ChatWire/README.md

 Binary needs to be able to create files and directories in its own directory, and up one directory.

-Discord token, guildid and channelid, and also factorio username and token are required.
+Discord token, guild-id and channel-id are required, as well as Factorio username and token are required.

 --